wicksome/spring-boot-with-es6/README.md

-# Spring project with ES6
+# Spring boot with ES6

 ## Structure